 What’s going on with the economy?
 Even a crystal ball may not have the answer.

-While the economy has ticked upward since the Great Recession ended in 2009, the expansion can’t go on forever.
+While the economy has more or less ticked upward since the Great Recession ended in 2009, the expansion can’t go on forever.

 “That’s the way our economy works,” says Money Talks News founder Stacy Johnson.
 “The question isn’t if we’re going to have another recession, it’s when.”

 Are you ready today to withstand the fallout from a crashing economy?
 Here are nine capital ideas to help you survive the next recession:

 1. Beef up your bank account

 If you’re feeling a little flush, it is a great time to start socking away some cash.
 Check your savings balances.
 Could you live off your savings for six months, if not a year?